Mental Health Therapy in California

 Online

-Andrea Morales is a Marriage And Family Therapist, providing online sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
-Sessions are available in Spanish.
-Andrea is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept American Express, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Jennifer Fuentes Benitez is a Marriage And Family Therapist, providing online sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Jennifer is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Online

-Elizabeth Ilyitsky is a Clinical Social Worker/therapist, providing online sessions.
-Services include therapy for adults (18+) and seniors (65+).
-Elizabeth is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept American Express, Discover, and HSA.
+Sylvan Streightiff is an Associate Marriage And Family Therapist, providing online sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
+Sylvan is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept American Express, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in California